HotPatcher: A open source UE resource hot patching tool

 Plugin Usage Process

-To facilitate version management, the project must use a version control tool, Git is recommended.
+To facilitate version management, projects must use some form of version control tool, Git is recommended.

-1. Open HotPatcher, select ByRelease, and export *_Release.json, which records the information of each specified resource;
+1. Open HotPatcher, select ByRelease, and export *_Release.json, which documents the information of each specified resource;

-2. Use UE to directly package the project for any platform (such as windows/android/ios).
+2. Use UE to package the project for any platform (such as windows/android/ios);

 3. Modify/add/delete resources in the project, change engine/project/plugin settings, etc.;

-4. Open HotPatch and choose the platform you want to patch in the Cook item and execute Cook (check bCookPatcherAssets);
+4. Open HotPatch, select the platform you want to patch in the Cook item and execute Cook (check bCookPatcherAssets);

-5. Open HotPatcher, select ByPatch, and use the previously exported *_Release.json as the base version.
-Choose the content to pack as needed;
+5. Open HotPatcher, select ByPatch, using the above-generated *_Release.json as the base version, choose the content you want to pack into Pak as needed;

-6. Click GeneratedPatch, which will generate the Pak file and various information (including the current version’s *_Release.json, allowing for incremental updates).
+6. Click GeneratedPatch, which will generate Pak files and various information (including the current version of *_Release.json, allowing the patch for incremental updates);

-7. The generated Pak contains all the differences with the previously generated package.
+7. The generated Pak will contain all the differences from the previously created package.

 Cooking Parameter Explanation

-Important: HotPatcher has implemented a separate cooking process, so there is no need to execute the default UE cooking process (the Cooker part in the plugin).
-Just enable bCookPatchAssets in the Patch configuration.
+Important: HotPatcher implements a separate cooking process, and there is no need to execute the default UE cooking process (the Cooker section in the plugin); just enable bCookPatchAssets in the patch configuration.

-The cooking portion of HotPatcher is designed to facilitate the cooking of multiple platforms when generating patches, as well as easily specifying maps (the plugin scans all maps in the entire project and lists them), avoiding the need to use command lines every time you cook.
+The cooking portion in HotPatcher is designed for easily cooking multiple platforms when generating patches, and conveniently specifying maps (the plugin will scan all maps in the project and list them), so you don’t need to use command line every time for cooking.

-• Map(s): Choose the maps to cook; this option lists all maps in the current project and allows multiple selections (I have also provided options in the code to list maps in the engine and plugin directories, which can be enabled in HotPatcherEditor.build.cs by controlling ENABLE_COOK_ENGINE_MAP and ENABLE_COOK_PLUGIN_MAP values);
+• Map(s): Select the maps to cook, this option will list all the maps in the current project, multiple selections are allowed (I also provide the option to list maps under engine and plugin directories in code; you can enable it in HotPatcherEditor.build.cs by controlling the values of ENABLE_COOK_ENGINE_MAP and ENABLE_COOK_PLUGIN_MAP);

-Note: Either a map in Map(s) or CookAll in Settings must be selected, or a specified directory must exist in Filters for cooking to take place.
-If only CookMap is selected, only resources referenced by that map will be cooked, and unreferenced resources will not be cooked, which is essential to note.
+Note: At least one of the maps in Map(s) or CookAll in Settings must be selected, or Filters must have specified directories for cooking to execute; if only CookMap is selected, only resources referenced by that map will be cooked, those not referenced will not be cooked, which needs to be noted.

 Clicking CookContent will output the cooking log to UE’s OutputLog.